-In my blog I currently reports about bird life and nature of the island of Cyprus with Infos, images and video.
+In my blog I currently reports about bird life and nature of the island of Cyprus with Infos, images and videos.
+Older blog

 In April 2019, the bird migration went very well from my point of view.
 As a yardstick I take the bird species found in our fruit meadow and that was conspicuous many this year.

 I was particularly pleased about species I haven't encountered in our area since 2014.

 So, with a few exceptions, I have been able to do most of the bird shots directly in the home garden.
 Attractive for the birds are always the laid out water points and also the fruit offer for many bird species.

 Not to mention is that we mow the orchard several times and the supply of insects for the birds is very large.

 Every day, new bird species arrive on the island, showing meldelists which and how many new species are spotted every day from east to west at different locations.